UTS 169 Sustainability Practices

 Sec.
 12 Environmentally Preferable Purchasing Practices

-Institutions will encourage suppliers to demonstrate environmental stewardship.
-Within the parameters of reasonable business justification and applicable laws and regulations, each institution will (a) utilize its purchasing power to advance the development of sustainable technologies; (b) evaluate the total cost of ownership, including purchase prices, operating costs, maintenance, collection, recycling, and disposal; and (c) encourage environmentally preferable practices when selecting suppliers.
+Institutions will motivate suppliers to demonstrate environmental stewardship.
+Within the parameters of reasonable business justification and applicable laws and regulations, each institution will (a) utilize its purchasing power to favor the development of sustainable technologies; (b) evaluate the total cost of ownership, including purchase prices, operating costs, maintenance, collection, recycling, and disposal; and (c) demonstrate preference towards environmentally preferable practices when selecting suppliers.

 Sec.
 13 High Performance Buildings